 The conservation easement credit cannot exceed \$5,000 in any given year.
-Additionally, when this credit is combined with any other income tax credit claimed for the school district, county, and town real property taxes, the amount of credit(s) cannot exceed the total amount of these taxes.
+Additionally, when this credit is combined with any other income tax credit claimed for school district, county, and town real property taxes, the amount of the combined credits cannot exceed the total amount of these taxes.